 🇮🇳 India

-Partial RCS via OEMs
+Partial via OEMs

-SMS mandatory for financial/legal auditability
+SMS mandatory for financial compliance and auditability

 🇧🇷 Brazil

-SMS remains baseline for judiciary evidence
+SMS remains legal baseline for court admissibility

 🇿🇦 South Africa